Please check with your Doctor which clinics you should attend. It would be helpful if you could book these before we remind you.

 Our Health Visitors are not based at the Underwood Surgery.
 They do meet however with the clinical team once a month.

-Family Planning and Cervical Smears
+Family Planning & Cervical Smears

 All doctors provide routine contraception during Surgery.
 Dr Kate Philpot is qualified to fit intra-uterine contraceptive devices (coils).
 She and Sister Sue Foster also fit and remove subcutaneous implants (Nexplanon).
 If you are considering this method of contraception then please make a face to face or telephone appointment with your usual GP or Dr Philpot for detailed discussion.